shirsho-12/RL/README.md

 3. Perform hill-climb (gradient descent) and policy gradient on the CartPole environment.
 Both work well.

 ### Dynamic Programming (22 May 2021)
-4. Run value iteration and policy iteration on the FrozenLake environment.
+4. Run policy iteration and value iteration on the FrozenLake environment.
 Both methods are suitable for the 4x4 and 8x8 cases.
 Random search does not work at all, with an abysmal sub 1% success rate.
 5. Run value iteration on the biased coin gambling problem.
 Policy iteration fails to converge as can be seen in my notebook environment.
 There appears to be a bug in the policy evaluation function which I cannot pinpoint as of now.

+### Monte Carlo (25 May 2021)
+6. Estimate the value of pi using the dots in a square method.
+Very basic Monte Carlo.
+7. Estimate the reward value of the DP optimal policy using first-visit and every-visit policy evaluation.
+Estimated values are very close to DP exact values.
+8. Find the optimal policy for blackjack, a game with 280*280*2 states with on-policy and off-policy Monte Carlo control.
+   - For on-policy Monte Carlo control, exploring starts and $$\epsilon$$-greedy soft policies yield good results, with
+     $$\epsilon$$-greedy outperforming exploring starts over more iterations.
+   - In off-policy Monte Carlo control, incremental Q-function updates greatly increases scalability and reduces space complexity over the naive implementation.
+In addition, weighted importance sampling improves accuracy and yields consistent results compared to the high variance seen in ordinary frequency sampling.